Close

 Transit and Airport Rules

-Transit passengers remaining airside for under 24 hours typically don't need visas.
+Transit passengers remaining airside for under 24 hours typically do not need visas.
 However, those exiting the international transit area must meet standard entry requirements.
+Yellow fever vaccination proof may be required for airport layovers longer than 12 hours from countries with yellow fever transmission risk.

-Important: Visa policies change frequently.
-Always verify current requirements with official Senegalese diplomatic missions or the Ministry of Interior's website before travel.
+While a reciprocal visa policy was proposed in 2024, it remains unimplemented as of early 2026.
+Visa policies can change.
+Always verify current requirements with official Senegalese diplomatic missions or consult your government's travel advisory website before travel.

 03